Odin-SMR/qsmr/Settings/q_fields.rst

 T_SOURCE
    A string.
 This string describes from where temperature a priori shall be taken.
-The following options are treated: 'WebApi', 'MSIS90' and 'CIRA86'.
+The following options are treated: 'WebApi' and 'MSIS90'.
-   The two last options require that arts-xml-data is at hand.
+   The two last options require that FOLDER_ARTSXMLDATA is set.